 #14.
 Christmas Eve Camp Out

 You remember the excitement you had as a kid on Christmas Eve, and you’d beg your parents to sleep downstairs so you could be close to all of the gifts under the tree.
 How magical did that feel nestling on the couch with the glow of the Christmas tree?
 Well, you can recreate that same magic.
-You and your spouse can camp out near the Christmas tree on Christmas eve.
+You and your spouse can camp near the Christmas tree on Christmas eve.
 Enjoy your favorite Christmas movies, drink wine, eat popcorn, and rock around the Christmas tree.

 #15.
 Go All Out For Christmas Dinner

-I don’t know about you, but thinking about how I can enjoy being childless during the holidays makes me super excited for this holiday season.
+I don’t know about you, but how I can enjoy being childless during the holidays makes me super excited for this holiday season.
 What are some of the rituals and experiences you’re planning to create with your spouse this year?